On generalized Hilbert-Kunz function and multiplicity: Existence of limits

-It follows that an upper bound for the generalized Hilbert-Kunz function exists quite generally.
+It follows that an upper bound for the generalized Hilbert--Kunz function exists quite generally.

-\begin{cor} Let $R$ be a formally equidimensional local ring.
-Then for any finite $R$-module $M$ such that $\IPD(M) \inc \{\m\}$, $\eu(M)$ is finite. \end{cor} \begin{proof} We just note that $\depth M_\p \geq \dim R_\p - d + 1$ is trivially true on the punctured spectrum, so there is no need in extra assumptions, in particular, since we do not need to preserve the Cohen-Macaulay locus. \end{proof}
+\begin{cor} Let $(R, \m)$ be a formally equidimensional local ring.
+Then $\eu(M)$ is finite for any finite $R$-module $M$ such that $\IPD(M) \inc \{\m\}$. \end{cor} \begin{proof} We just note that $\depth M_\p \geq \dim R_\p - d + 1$ is trivially true on the punctured spectrum.
+Thus there is no need in extra assumptions, in particular, since we do not need to preserve the Cohen-Macaulay locus. \end{proof}